 We attempt to achieve our objectives through compensation plans that tie a substantial portion of our executives' overall compensation to our financial performance and that are competitive with the marketplace.
 The Committee does not benchmark compensation of our executive officers to the compensation paid to executive officers of other public companies in the same industry.
 The Committee, however, does look at the compensation paid executives of other public companies in the same industry based on publicly available information as a means of generally determining whether the compensation is in line with the marketplace.
+The other public companies looked at by the Committee in connection with the compensation paid to the executive officers in 2007 and the CEO under his new employment agreement (see below) include: Acme Communications, Inc., Beasley Broadcast Group, Inc., Citadel Broadcasting Corporation, Clear Channel Communications, Inc., Cox Radio, Inc., Cumulus Media Inc., Emmis Communications Corporation, Entercom Communications Corp., Fisher Communications, Inc., Journal Communications, Inc., Nexstar Broadcasting, Inc., Radio One, Inc., Regent Communications, Inc., Salem Communications Corporation, Spanish Broadcasting System, Inc. and Young Broadcasting.

-In 2005, the Committee engaged the services of Towers Perrin to provide it with a recommendation with respect to long-term incentive compensation, and the Committee generally has adhered to such recommendation in making its awards of stock options and restricted stock in 2005 and 2006.
+In 2005, the Committee engaged the services of Towers Perrin to provide it with a recommendation with respect to long-term incentive compensation, and the Committee generally has adhered to such recommendation in making its awards of stock options and restricted stock in 2007.